One Month Down

-It's crazy to think that I have already been here for one month, it still feels like I have just arrived.
-Some of that can be attributed to the fact that I am still living in temporary housing, and just now beginning the process of looking for a long term place.
-But mostly, I think it has to do with the list of things I want to do and see here in Ireland and Europe, and not having seen many of those things yet.
+It’s crazy to think that I have already been here for one month, it still feels like I have just arrived.
+Some of that can be attributed to the fact that I am still living in temporary housing, and only now beginning the process of looking for a long-term place.
+But mostly, I think it has to do with the list of things I want to do and see here in Ireland and Europe and not having seen many of those things yet.
 My camera equipment was in my shipping that came separate, so I put some of the touristy stuff off until receiving it.
-It is all here now and I can plan my first out of town trip to Belfast this weekend.
+It is all here now, and I can plan my first out of town trip to Belfast this weekend.

 So far, though, I have been enjoying my time on the Irish isle.
-He fact that it has been one of the nicest summers in everyone's memory helps.
-The good food, beer, whisky, and friendly people also help a bit.
-A co-worker from the US office was here for a few week working and he described being in Ireland as, "the same, just a little bit different."
-A relatively spot on assessment.
+The fact that it has been one of the nicest summers in everyone’s memory helps.
+The good food, beer, whiskey, and friendly people also help a bit.
+A co-worker from the US office was here for a few weeks working, and he described being in Ireland as, “the same, just a little bit different.”
+A relatively spot-on assessment.

 They say when moving overseas, it is the third month that you start to feel homesick.
 I will be sure to let you know in two months if that is true for living in Ireland as well.
 As on right now, living in Ireland is pretty grand.